EECS Weekly News

 Like completing your degree, finding an internship or job typically takes time and planning.
 For best success, start your search at the EECS Student Portal.

 October & February Networking Night

 Whether you are interested in learning about a future career, looking for information on jobs or internships or just want to learn more about graduate school, this event is for you!
 All organizations attending Networking Night recruit ECE or CS majors, making it a great place to connect with potential employers, ask questions and learn more about different career options.
 Networking Nights happen twice during an academic year, in October and February.

 Clubs sometimes invite speakers from industry to share about a cool high tech development, software, etc., plus talk a little bit about the company and its mission.
 Join a club to be notified of the next seminar.

 While there are no guarantees of employment, the companies whose logos are listed on this page are interested in getting to know Beavers — and many are actively recruiting.
 Visit their websites for more information.

 Innovative partnership with industry that offers two different 6-month internships for OSU engineering students.

-OSU Career Services
+OSU Career Development Center

 And when building your professional network, be sure to join the Oregon State University EECS Alums Group on LinkedIn.
 Any EECS student (or alum) can join!